-The chairman and the counsellors of the Standing Committee I have been appointed by the Senate for a renewable six-year term.
-Two substitute members are appointed for each of them.
+The chairman and the counsellors of the Standing Committee I are appointed by the Chamber of representatives for a renewable six-year term.
+Two substitute counsellors are appointed for each of them.
 The Chairman must be a magistrate.
 He chairs the meetings of the Committee and deals with the day-to-day management of its activities.
-He supervises the application of the internal rules, the good functioning of the Committee and the proper implementation of its assignments.

 The Standing Committee I is assisted by a Secretary who is responsible for the secretarial work of the meetings of the Committee and for protecting the secrecy of the documentation and archives.
 He is accountable to the Standing Committee I and is also responsible for managing the administrative staff.

-Wouter De Ridder is the current Secretary.
-He was appointed in 1993 by the Senate for an unlimited period.
+Frédéric Givron is the Secretary.
 He also makes up the registry of the Appeal body for security clearances, certificates and advice.
-There are sixteen people in the administrative staff and they are responsible for supporting the Standing Committee I.
+There are 18 people in the administrative staff and they are responsible for supporting the Standing Committee I.